-As the weather outside gets colder, we desire to cozy up with warm blankets.
-Our beds are the perfect places to do so.
+As the weather outside gets colder, we desire to cozy up with warm blankets — and what better place to do that than in bed?

 “Your body benefits from a cooler temperature at night,” said Dr. Rebecca Robbins, NYU Langone Health’s postdoctoral fellow at the Center for Healthful Behavior Change.
 “Essentially, we want to make sure the temperature is in the range of 65 to 70 degrees Fahrenheit.
 You definitely want to be avoiding night sweats that reduce quality of sleep.”

-Robbins, who co-authored the book “Sleep for Success”, told TODAY Home that your best bet for choosing sheets is to find a material that is relaxing to you.
+Robbins, who co-authored the book “Sleep for Success”, told TODAY that your best bet for choosing the best bedsheets is to find a material that is relaxing to you.
 “Some people like silky, while some like a crisp cotton sheet,” she said, adding that you shouldn’t focus on thread count.
 “Go by touch and where the fabric is sourced from.”

 Love flannel sheets for the winter?
 “If it’s not broken, don’t fix it,” Dr. Robbins said.
 Just be cautious about getting overheated at night.
 “If you do find you’re sleeping with flannel sheets and are overly hot, switch to a lighter material.”

 In the market for new sheets this season?
-Below, see some of the top-rated bed sheets for winter:
+Below, see some of the top-rated bed sheets for cooler weather ahead.

 Like Dr. Robbins said, if you like flannel sheets for the winter and they don’t make you too hot at night, then by all means, use them.
-This set from Pinzon is a popular one on Amazon, with four and a half stars and over 4,000 reviews.
+This set from Pinzon is a popular one on Amazon with a 4.7-star average and over 9,000 verified ratings.
 Many customers said that while they’re warm, they aren’t too hot.

 Sheets come in a variety of different prices, but you can still find great ones on the lower end of the scale.
 “If you’re on a budget, there are great ones from Target,” Dr. Robbins said.

-The popular Threshold Performance sheet set with 400 thread count has four stars with over 3,000 reviews.
-Soft, durable and made of 100 percent cotton, the sheets have a feel of smooth and silky sateen.
+The popular Threshold Performance sheet set with 400 thread count has over 2,600 five-star ratings.
+Soft, durable and made of 100% cotton, the sheets have a feel of smooth and silky sateen.

-These sheets from Mellani are the No. 1 best-sellers in the category on Amazon for good reason: They're inexpensive and comfortable.
+These sheets from Mellani are one of Amazon's bestsellers for good reason: They're inexpensive and comfortable.
 We tried them and love them!
 They’re warm, but according to reviewers, they work well for both summer and winter.
 They also come in a variety of colors.
 Dr. Robbins suggests going with a neutral tone like white, beige or light blue for the best optimal sleep.

-Dr. Robbins said she loves Comphy because they make the silkiest, most luxurious sheets at a reasonable price (she is not affiliated with them at all — just a big fan).
+Dr. Robbins said she loves Comphy because they make the silkiest, most luxurious sheets at a reasonable price.
 They were developed as massage linens for spas around the world, and are now available for consumers to buy for the home.
 “The sheets get even better with time,” Dr. Robbins said.